 “By speaking about it so openly about it like I do now and when I go and do talks for ‘MIND’ it’s quite a freeing feeling.

 On Saturday at our game with Maidenhead United, one of our fans sat in-front of me and he started talking to me, and when we went inside for a cup of coffee for half-time, he said to me ‘Do you know what I admire you most for?’ and I thought he was going to say promotion at Oxford, but he said ‘I admire you for how you speak openly about the mental health problems that you’ve had, and it helped me because I had those problems myself' and we both came away from that conversation feeling good."

 Ling continued to explain that at first he ignored the symptoms, but that didn't help as he ended up having a complete break-down before seeking help.

 “I had symptoms just after I left here [Leyton Orient] and went to Cambridge, but I didn’t accept it and I didn’t know what it was.
 I went to see the specialist and they diagnosed me with mild depression and gave me some tablets and a course of CBT [Cognitive behavioural therapy].

 If I’m honest, the depression went as quick as it came and the period was very short so I ignored it.
 The feeling came again and I kept ignoring it and ended up having a complete mental break down.
-The signs were there for the first and second times and I have had a third period of depression since then, but I’ve coped with it much quicker because of the first two episodes.”
+The signs were there the first and second time and I have had a third period of depression since then, but I’ve coped with it much quicker because of the first two episodes.”